Leaf-ym-hue/llos_dataset/README.md

-## Train
+## train

-The training set contains 420 images, divided into two categories: high-light and low-light.
+The train contains 420 images, divided into two categories: high and low.

 - High
   - Outdoor_20250223(1).jpg